June 28, 2023

 As we settled in for dinner near the old telephone lines, Poledork threw an unexpected curveball at me.
 She had an idea she wanted me to seriously consider.

 We’d initially come out here to hike the PCT miles from the California border up to Crater Lake together.
 Knowing we’d need to resupply at least once during those 216 miles, we’d pre-arranged to have Keith meet us at Fish Lake Resort (near mile 81).
-Our plan was to make a brief pit stop at the resort, grab our resupply packages from Keith, and then continue north to hike the remaining miles.
+We planned to make a brief pit stop at the resort, grab our resupply packages from Keith, and then continue north to hike the remaining miles.

-But now Poledork was having second thoughts about whether that was really wise.
+But now Poledork was having second thoughts about whether that was wise.
 The high snow year meant there was still a lot of snow in the miles north of Fish Lake.
-Yes, there were PCT hikers ahead of us were getting through.
-But a number of them were also leaving comments in FarOut about needing microspikes near Sky Lakes, and about how numerous water sources were still completely frozen over.
+Yes, there were PCT hikers ahead of us who were getting through.
+But a number of them were also leaving comments in FarOut about needing microspikes near Sky Lakes.
+More of the shared comments talked about how numerous water sources were still completely frozen over.
 Those conditions did not sound like fun!

 Neither of us was packing traction devices on this trek.
 And even if we were, my feet were still far too torn up for that kind of mayhem.
 So Poledork suggested that perhaps we should pause our section hike at Fish Lake to let the summer melt some of the snow up the trail.
-Keith could drive us home and then we could return to the trail when the conditions were more ideal.
+Keith could drive us home from Fish Lake and then we could return to the trail in two weeks when the conditions were more ideal.

 I mulled this idea over in my mind during dinner and I ultimately had to agree with her.
 Once again, Poledork proved why she was a good hiking partner.
 My stubborn persistence would have probably led me to just barge ahead with the original plan.